I know.

 We get used to waking up in the morning startled because it's time.
-Having breakfast in a hurry because it's late.
-Reading the newspaper on the bus because we can't waste our travel time.
-Eating a sandwich because we can't have a proper meal.
+Having breakfast in a hurry because we are late.
+Reading the newspaper at the bus because we can't waste our travel time.
+Eating a sandwich because we can't have lunch.
 Leaving work because it's night already.
 Napping on the bus because we are tired.
-Laying down early and sleeping hard without having lived the day.
+Laying down early and sleeping heavily without having lived the day.

 We get used to waiting all day and hearing on the phone: I can't go today.
 Smiling at people without getting a smile back.
 To be ignored when we so needed to be seen.

 We get used to paying for everything we want and need.
 And struggling to earn the money to pay.
+And being paid less than we need.
+And queuing to pay.
 And paying more than things are worth.
-And knowing that you will pay more and more.
+And knowing that you will pay more each time.
 And looking for more work, to earn more money, to have what it takes to pay in queues.

 We get used to things too much, not to suffer.
 In small doses, trying not to notice, it takes away a pain here, a resentment then, a revolt there.
 If the beach is contaminated, we only wet our feet and sweat on the rest of the body.
 If the cinema is full, we sit in the front row and twist our neck a little.
 If work is hard, we console ourselves by thinking about the weekend.
 And if there isn't much to do on the weekend, we go to bed early and still feel satisfied because our sleep is always delayed.

-We get used to not worrying about roughness, to preserve the skin.
-Get used to it to avoid wounds, bleedings, to spare the chest.
-We get used to sparing life.
+We get used so as not to get scratched by the roughness, to preserve the skin.
+Get used so as to avoid wounds, bleedings, to dodge knife and bayonet, to spare the chest.
+We get used so as to spare the life.
 That slowly wears out, and that, worn out from so much getting used to, loses itself.

 MARINA COLASANTI 1995